itsgauravsaxena/demoapp/README.md

 1. Run the backend component and that should launch microservice at port 8888
 2. Test using http://localhost:8888/users
 3. h2 database can be accessed using http://localhost:8888/h2-console
-4. in order to start fonttend app, make sure npm is installed, start node server using command `ng serve --open`
-5. App should be available on http://localhost:4200/users

 #### Running in containers